London attack on Muslim worshippers: What we know - Nigeria Today

 Following an Islamist-inspired van-and-knife attack in the London Bridge area on June 3, the city saw a sharp rise in anti-Muslim crimes.

-On a single day — June 6 — 20 anti-Muslim incidents were reported, compared to a daily average of 3.5 incidents previously in 2017.
+On June 6 alone, 20 anti-Muslim incidents were reported, compared with a daily average of 3.5 incidents previously in 2017.

-“The British Muslim community requires all decent people to stand with us against this evil violence,” said Mohammed Shafiq, head of the Ramadhan Foundation community group.

-“Rampant Islamophobia has been on the rise for a number of years”.
+Egypt’s Al-Azhar institution, a leading authority of Sunni Islam, called it a “racist, sinful act” and urged “Western countries to take all precautionary measures to limit the phenomenon of Islamophobia.”

 – How did politicians react? –